RTFC Homepage

 Improvement:

-this release fixes an issue with current versions of Microsoft Office 2021 or later (desktop app) and Microsoft 365 (subscription) that caused the Braille and Daisy menus to not display correctly in Word's Add-Ins tab.
+This version fixes a problem with current versions of Microsoft Office 2021 or later (desktop app) and Microsoft 365 (subscription) that caused the Braille and Daisy menu on Word's "Add-Ins" tab to be displayed incorrectly.
 It is not known whether older Office versions are also affected.
-The Braille and Daisy menus appeared swapped since the beginning of June 2024 due to an update from Microsoft, and the Braille menu label was no longer visible.
-For some customers, the problem even manifested itself with Microsoft Word aborts and the error message that there is not enough RAM available.
-Still other customers have reported that the installation of the add-ins ran in an endless loop.
-These problems have been fixed with the current service release.
+Since early June 2024, due to a Microsoft update, the Braille and Daisy menus appeared swapped, and the Braille menu's label was no longer visible.
+For some customers, the problem even manifested as Microsoft Word crashing with an error message stating that not enough memory was available.
+Other customers reported that installation of the add-ins ran into an infinite loop.
+These problems are fixed with the current service release.

 Bug fix:

-using TrueType fonts with the Macintosh character set no longer leads to the incorrect display of umlauts and other special characters.
+Using TrueType fonts with the Macintosh character set no longer results in umlauts and other special characters being displayed incorrectly.

 Bug fix:

-the use of superscripts or subscripts and certain special characters such as annotation brackets could result in excessively long lines and thus an incorrect line break in Braille.
-This problem also occurred when the source document contains direct indications of point combinations in the form "<ptnnn>".
+When using superscript or subscript numbers and certain special characters such as note-reference brackets, lines could become too long, resulting in an incorrect line break in Braille.
+This problem also occurred when the source document contained direct dot-pattern specifications in the form "<ptnnn>".

 Bug fix: